 1. "Product Information.
 Lodosyn (carbidopa)" DuPont Pharma, Wilmington, DE.

-Not all side effects for Lodosyn may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Lodosyn may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Lodosyn (carbidopa)